RakhithJK/Mailtrain-org-mailtrain-wiki/Clicks-and-opens-stats.md

 ![](https://cldup.com/EjNqy_4vSj.png)

-> Existing campaigns show N/A as the first opened/clicked time for a subscribers as this information was not stored before the v1.9 update
+> Existing campaigns show N/A as the first opened/clicked time for subscribers as this information was not stored before the v1.9 update